2do2go/rate-limit-mongo/README.md

 * **collection**: object -- mongodb collection instance.
 Required if uri hasn't been set.

-* **expireTimeMs**: integer -- time period, in milliseconds, after which record will be reseted (deleted).
+* **expireTimeMs**: integer -- time period, in milliseconds, after which record will be reset (deleted).
 Defaults to `60 * 1000`.
-Note that current implementation uses on mongodb ttl indexes - background task that removes expired documents runs every 60 seconds.
+Notice that current implementation uses on mongodb ttl indexes - background task that removes expired documents runs every 60 seconds.
 As a result, documents may remain in a collection during the period between the expiration of the document and the running of the background task.
 See [mongodb ttl indexes doc](https://docs.mongodb.com/v3.6/core/index-ttl/#timing-of-the-delete-operation) for more information.

-* **resetExpireDateOnChange**: boolean -- indicates whether expireDate should be reseted when changed or not.
+* **resetExpireDateOnChange**: boolean -- indicates whether expireDate should be reset when changed or not.
 Defaults to `false`.

 * **errorHandler**: function -- function that will be called if error happened